oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## How to build and run

-This project offers sample Docker files for Oracle Grid Infrastructure and Real Application Cluster Database:
+This project offers sample container files for Oracle Grid Infrastructure and Real Application Cluster Database:
  * Oracle Database 21c Grid Infrastructure (21.3) for Linux x86-64
  * Oracle Database 21c (21.3) for Linux x86-64
  * Oracle Database 19c Grid Infrastructure (19.3) for Linux x86-64